5 and 12 April 1864

 While the fight was going on, the 6th and 19th corps were pushed forward and took up several lines, but not being needed, did not share in the punishment given the rebels.
 On the next day, Sabbata [sic], the pickets had hard work and done a great deal of firing with the enemy.
 A member of Company C., to which I belong, told me he fired fifty-three rounds at them.
 What punishment was inflicted I cannot tell you, on the part of the Johnies sic], but to our men, I know it was small; two men of the 47th wounded by the same ball, and they slightly.

 On Monday the 47th was out on a reconnoisance [sic].
 Four companies were in advance as skirmishers, who soon were received by a shower of bullets from the graybacks.
 This did not, in the least deter them, for they gave as good as they got, and with the regiment pushed on driving the enemy before them.
-The main portion of the regiment dare not fire, for if they did, the shooting of our own men who have been he consequence, so they stood the whizzing of bullets about their ears, as well as could be expected, under the circumstances.
+The main portion of the regiment dare not fire, for if they did, the shooting of our own men would have been the consequence, so they stood the whizzing of bullets about their ears, as well as could be expected, under the circumstances.
 In this work two members of Co., C., were wounded.
-David Sloan, flesh wound in right army from a minnie ball, and Benjamin McKillips in right hand.
+David Sloan, flesh wound in right arm from a minnie ball, and Benjamin McKillips in right hand.
 These wounds are slight, but at the present time somewhat painful, not so much so, however, as to prevent them enjoying that great luxury of a soldier – sleep.
 Capt.
 Oyster was struck by a ball, staggering him, but otherwise doing no injury.
 In his being hit there is a circumstance connected, that I cannot help but giving you, even you may put it down as a fish story, though for the truth the whole company will vouch.
 The ball struck him on the back of his shoulder, made a hole in his vest and shirt and none in the coat.
 Two members of Co.
 K., were wounded – one of them has since died.

 The whole army have [sic] been busily engaged in digging intrenchments [sic], and throwing up breastworks, and now occupy a very strong position.
 Whether there will be an engagement here, or what the movements are to be, I can form no opinion, for if there was a General ever kept his thoughts, Sheridan is the one, and it is an impossibility to find out anything until it is completed.
 For material to write on, one is continued to his own Brigade, and there is so much sameness in that, that it would be but a repetition to send it to you.
 If I were to take down the ‘thousand and one’ rumors that daily come into camp, I could fill columns of the American, weekly, but as I prefer facts, I hope you will be satisfied if I send you news semi-occasionally.